A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta Decay Search: Introduction

-An azeotropic distillation method~\cite{IHEP:2023} has been previously developed to synthesize Te-diol compounds for Te-LS.
-This approach yields optically transparent and long-term stable Te-LS formulations.
-However, the process requires acetonitrile as a solvent and high-temperature reactions, followed by complete distillation of the low-boiling-point acetonitrile—a step that poses safety risks during large-scale production due to the flammability and volatility of the solvent.
-To address this limitation, this work presents a safer, room-temperature synthesis route for producing Te-diol compounds.
-The proposed method eliminates the need for hazardous solvent distillation while maintaining the critical optical and stability performance of the resulting Te-LS.
-By optimizing reaction conditions, we demonstrate a scalable pathway better suited for mass production, thereby advancing the practical deployment of Te-LS in next-generation neutrinoless double-beta decay experiments.
+Therefore, in the reaction system of TeA and diol, utilizing an organic solvent that is easily removed via distillation to assist synthesis remains a viable pathway with its own advantages.
+Although the azeotropic distillation method significantly improves product stability, the process requires acetonitrile as a solvent and high-temperature reactions, followed by the complete distillation of the low-boiling-point acetonitrile—a step that poses safety risks during large-scale production due to the flammability and volatility of the solvent.
+To address this limitation, this work presents a safer, room-temperature synthesis route for producing Te-diol compounds compared with the azeotropic distillation method.
+This method retains the water-free reaction system and eliminates the need for distilling hazardous solvents while preserving the critical optical properties and stability of the resulting Te-LS.
+In this methanol-mediated approach, MeOH not only serves as the solvent but also exhibits a catalytic effect, facilitating a rapid reaction at room temperature.
+Although MeOH also has a low boiling point, both the synthesis and the removal of MeOH can be performed at room temperature, which mitigates the safety risks to a certain extent.
+Admittedly, compared to the aqueous synthesis reported in Ref. ~\cite{SNO+:2023}, the use of MeOH still poses substantial safety risks.
+Nevertheless, exploring water free synthesis routes remains highly valuable.
+The room-temperature synthesis method presented herein demonstrates a potential scalable pathway suitable for mass production, offering an alternative route for the practical application of Te-LS in next-generation neutrinoless double-beta decay experiments.